Cybercriminals continue to rely on their victims’

 filter as frequently as possible, with the latest virus

-definitions and suspicious application/file signatures. - scan your
+definitions and suspicious application/file signatures.

-system frequently. - regularly –
+system frequently.

 download and install the latest security updates and malicious removal